All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Adipokine normalization: By increasing adiponectin and reducing pro-inflammatory adipokines, Zepbound may help correct the signaling imbalance that sustains lipedema pathology

-• Pre-surgical optimization: For patients planning WAL (water-jet assisted liposuction) or tumescent liposuction for lipedema, maximum pre-surgical weight loss improves safety and may enhance surgical precision by reducing the non-lipedema fat overlying the target tissue
+• Pre-surgical improvement: For patients planning WAL (water-jet assisted liposuction) or tumescent liposuction for lipedema, maximum pre-surgical weight loss improves safety and may enhance surgical precision by reducing the non-lipedema fat overlying the target tissue

 Important Safety Information